 M.C.
-Armstrong was recently embedded with JSOF in Al Anbar Province, Iraq.
+Armstrong is the author of The Mysteries of Haditha, forthcoming from Potomac Books.
+He was recently embedded with JSOF in Al Anbar Province, Iraq.
 He published extensively on the Iraq war through The Winchester Star.
 Armstrong is the winner of a Pushcart Prize and his fiction and nonfiction have appeared in Esquire, The Missouri Review, The Gettysburg Review, Monkey Bicycle, Epiphany, The Literary Review, and other journals and anthologies.
 He is the guitarist and lead singer for Viva la Muerte.
-You can follow him on Twitter @mrvivalamuerte.
+You can follow him on Twitter @mcarmystrong.

 In the clash of sensibilities, nations, and religions, is it possible to forge a transnational voice?

 “Putin, Putin, Putin.
 This is what he says.” — Don DeLillo, Zero K